 Our vision is to create a self sustaining Chaparral Naturalist program that will help you an us achieve our mission to:

 1. Reconnect.
-Helping your youthful innocence and innate love for Nature speak again.
+Helping our youthful innocence and innate love for Nature to speak again.
 2. Care.
 Reestablish personal connections and a sense of care for Nature.
 3. Engage.
 Encouraging the use of engaging, meaningful interpretation in Nature education.
 4. Diversity.
-Expanding and diversifying our audience.
+Expanding and diversifying the environmental community.
 5. Permanence.
-Inspiring others to become permanent Nature Advocates to understand and protect not only the chaparral, but all natural habitats.
+Creating permanent Nature Advocates to understand and protect not only the chaparral, but all natural habitats.

 In the video below, Dr. Drew Lanham, an ornithologist at Clemson University, provides an important message about why it's critical for us to help diversify the environmental community.